magomimmo/modern-cljs/doc/tutorial-03.md

 ```

 You should see a page with a paragraph saying
 "Hello from compojure".
-As you can see, the server started by detault
+As you can see, the server started by default
 on port `3000`.
 Optionally, you can pass it a different port number,
 like so: `lein ring server 8888`.